hyunlee1999/MNIST-Dataset/README.md

 # MNIST-Dataset
 Used Scikit-learn on MNIST Dataset using KNN and Random Forest Classifier.
-Also, used data augmentation to get more training data.
+Also, I've moved the image pixels randomly to get more training data to see if that increased the accuracy of those two algorithms.